DarryanM/SEM_Group4/use-cases/use-case-10.md

 ### Goal in Context

-As a *Data Analyst* I want to *produce a report on all the cities in a country organised by largest to smallest population* to allow easy access to this population information.
+As a *Data Analyst* I want to *produce a report on all the cities in a country organised by largest to smallest population* so that I can *allow easy access to this population information.*

 ### Scope